andrewacashner/hearingfaithms/chapters/chapter-3.md

 spiritual discipline, even inviting detailed analysis.
 [XXX @DellAntonio:Listening]

+This type of piece, then, encourages faithful hearing---hearing that is tempered by faith and which serves as a tool for exercising faith.
+But as with the pieces about faith and sensation discussed in chapter `ref:ch:faith-hearing`, this kind of hearing must be trained and carefully cultivated.
-But in order to contemplate the piece in this way, the listener must be equipped with both faith and knowledge: faith to seek the higher theological meaning behind the words and music, and knowledge to understand it.
+In order to contemplate the piece in the most spiritual way, the listener must be equipped with both faith and knowledge: faith to seek the higher theological meaning behind the words and music, and knowledge to understand it.
 While Padilla wrote many villancicos that would have been easy for common people to appreciate, this one seems to address the most sophisticated listeners in the congregation.